 - squeeze of lemon (optional)

 Preheat a cast iron pan on medium heat and add the oil.
-Lower the heat and cook the onions with the honey for 15 - 20 minutes until golden.
+Lower the heat and saute the onions with a pinch of salt with the honey for 15 - 20 minutes until golden.
 Cool slightly.
 Add all ingredients into a bowl and mix well.
 Refrigerate for a couple of hours.
 If using cream cheese let it sit at room temperature for a while to soften the cheese after your remove it from the fridge.
 Feel free to mix up the amounts of yogurt, cream cheese and sour cream.

 *I have a grinder with dehydrated garlic and onion that I use.
 You could substitute onion and garlic powders (about 1/4 tsp each).